Gonzaga Preparatory School

 50 years coed

-The 2025–26 school year marks 50 years of coeducation at Gonzaga Prep.
-50 Stories for 50 Years will honor the women whose presence and leadership have shaped the school—from the first to walk our halls to the young women of today.
-Throughout the year, we will share stories from campus and beyond and invite you to reflect, engage, and celebrate this journey of growth, inclusion, and transformation.
+The 2025–26 school year marks 50 years of co-education at Gonzaga Prep.
+Welcoming young women reshaped campus life, from academics and activities to leadership and community culture.
+50 Stories for 50 Years highlights the women who helped lead that change and explores how co-education strengthened the Prep we know today.
+Throughout the year, we invite you to reflect, engage, and celebrate this journey of growth and inclusion.

 READ MORE »